manishrps/DP-203-Data-Engineer/Instructions/Labs/LAB_05_load_data_into_the_data_warehouse.md

     );
     ```

-    You can find the lab workspace id at the end of the Synapse Analytics workspace name, as well as your user name:
+    You can find your suffix at the end of the Synapse Analytics workspace name:

     ![The suffix is highlighted.](images/data-lake-suffix.png "Data lake suffix")

-2. Select **Run** from the toolbar menu to execute the SQL command.
+2. Run the script to create the external data source.

-3. In the query window, replace the script with the following to create the external file format and external data table.
-Notice that we defined `TransactionId` as an `nvarchar(36)` field instead of `uniqueidentifier`.
-This is because external tables do not currently support `uniqueidentifier` columns:
+3. In the query window, replace the script with the following code to create the external file format and external data table.
+Notice that we defined **TransactionId** as an **nvarchar(36)** field instead of **uniqueidentifier**.
+This is because external tables do not currently support **uniqueidentifier** columns:

     ```sql
     CREATE EXTERNAL FILE FORMAT [ParquetFormat]